 From what is said in the above scriptures about the order of Melchizedec, it should be obvious that no one who serves the elect under Jesus Christ is a part of the order of Melchizedec.
 Moreover, none of those who serve Jesus Christ as his ministers are spiritual priests or spiritual high priests in heaven.
 Only Jesus Christ is in heaven serving the elect as their high priest before God the Father.

 Those who serve the elect of God serve them in a much different capacity than the Aaronic priesthood served ancient Israel and in a much different way than Jesus Christ now serves the elect.

 What many fail to understand about the New Covenant, which Jesus established with his death and resurrection, is that it pertains to two distinctly different peoples.
 It is a covenant with the physical people of national Israel that will be implemented after Christ's return as King of kings, and it is a covenant with those whom the Father calls to be his elect children during the gospel age of salvation.
 It is the portion of the covenant that concerns the Father's elect children that is the better covenant spoken of by the writer to the Hebrews.

-The covenant with national Israel still contains provisions for a physical high priest and priesthood, whereas the covenant with the Father's elect children contains a provision for a spiritual high priest only (Jesus Christ); no physical priesthood can intercede on their behalf to the Father.
-However, those of the Sovereign Father's earthly nation of kings and priests have the ability to intercede on behalf of each other under certain circumstances.
-See Jms.5:14-16; 1Jn.5:14-17; Eph.6:17-19.
+The covenant with national Israel still contains provisions for a physical high priest and priesthood, whereas the covenant with the Father's elect contains a provision for a spiritual high priest (Jesus Christ).
+No physical high priest can intercede on their behalf to the Father.
+However, those of the Father's earthly nation of kings and priests have the ability to intercede on behalf of each other under certain circumstances.
+See Jms.5:16; 1.Jn.5:14-17; Eph.6:17-19.

 Hebrews 8:6-9, 13